-Starting school is a momentous occasion for a child – and for their parents.
-Like us, most schools have an annual programme of activities to prepare children who are due to join them in the Early Years Foundation Stage (EYFS).
+Starting school is a momentous occasion for a child – and their parents.
+Like us, most schools have an annual programme of activities to prepare children to join them in the Early Years Foundation Stage (EYFS).
 With information evenings for parents, meetings with the children’s previous nursery or pre-school and home visits for new starters, everyone is more than ready for the big day.

 However, things are very different this year.

-We’re all having to adapt to new ways of working during the pandemic, and schools are no exception.
-But making sure children settle into their new school while Covid-19 is still a threat calls for a large dose of creativity and lateral thinking.
+We all have to adapt to new ways of working during the pandemic, and schools are no exception.
+But making sure children settle into their new school while Covid-19 is still a threat calls for a hefty dose of creativity and lateral thinking.

 These are some approaches we are finding effective in organising our school transition this year.